Moment Estimation for Nonparametric Mixture Models Through Implicit Tensor Decomposition: Abstract

 \section{Abstract}

-We present an alternating least squares type numerical optimization scheme to estimate conditionally-independent mixture models in $\mathbb{R}^n$, with minimal additional distributional assumptions.
-Following the method of moments, we tackle a coupled system of low-rank tensor decomposition problems.
-The steep costs associated with high-dimensional tensors are avoided, through the development of specialized tensor-free operations.
-Numerical experiments illustrate the performance of the algorithm and its applicability to various models and applications.
-In many cases the results exhibit improved reliability over the expectation-maximization algorithm, with similar time and storage costs.
-We also provide some supporting theory, establishing identifiability and local linear convergence.
+We present an alternating least squares type numerical optimization scheme to estimate conditionally-independent mixture models in $\mathbb{R}^n$, without parameterizing the distributions.
+Following the method of moments, we tackle an incomplete tensor decomposition problem to learn the mixing weights and componentwise means.
+Then we compute the cumulative distribution functions, higher moments and other statistics of the component distributions through linear solves.
+Crucially for computations in high dimensions, the steep costs associated with high-order tensors are evaded, via the development of efficient tensor-free operations.
+Numerical experiments demonstrate the competitive performance of the algorithm, and its applicability to many models and applications.
+Furthermore we provide theoretical analyses, establishing identifiability from low-order moments of the mixture and guaranteeing local linear convergence of the ALS algorithm.